 VET ordinance of November 3, 2008, Federal Office for Professional Education and Technology (OPET).

-After completing vocational training and receiving the Swiss Certificate of Competence, there are many opportunities for further training open to polymechanics.
-Engineer FH, operations expert (Swiss Federal Certificate) Swiss Certified Diploma in Mechanical Engineering Diploma for Industrial Foremen and Machine Technicians HF
+After completing vocational training and receiving the Swiss Federal Certificate of Competence, there are many opportunities for further training open to automation engineers: Swiss Certified Diploma for Automation Specialists Swiss Certified Diploma for Electrical Engineering Foremen Industrial foreman, electrician HF, electrical engineer FH

-Over the first two years of basic training, an emphasis is placed on broad foundational knowledge and skills.
-The core skills covered are drilling, thread cutting, turning, milling, grinding, assembly, adjusting, measuring, testing or commissioning.
-After these two years, the polymechanic's basic training in their field of work is assessed externally through the 'partial exam'.
+During the first two years, a broad foundation of knowhow and capability is laid in the basic training.
+Particular emphasis is placed on such work techniques as drilling, sawing, bending, assembling, wiring, testing, troubleshooting, setting up and measuring electrical circuits and documenting the work carried out.
+After these two years, the basic training of the automation technicians is checked externally by means of the so-called partial examination in their field of operations.
 In the second half of the vocational training, apprentices receive specialized training in their industrial field of work.
-In this part of their training, apprentices deepen their knowledge and hone their skills by learning through example and working on productive jobs and projects.
-Transferable skills and abilities are fostered throughout the apprenticeship, such as learning and working practices, creativity, flexibility, teamwork, independence, communication skills, etc. At Mägerle, apprentices attend inter-company courses in training centers (third place of learning) for particular specialist areas.
-After four years of vocational training, as part of a qualification procedure, the apprentice undertakes an 'individual production project' in our company or they sit an external written exam.
+In this part of their training, apprentices will deepen their knowledge and hone their skills by learning through example as they work on production orders and projects.
+Throughout the training period, multidisciplinary skills such as study and work methodology, creativity, flexibility, teamwork, independence, communication skills, etc. are cultivated.
+In addition, during every year of training at Mägerle apprentices attend inter-company training courses of two to five weeks in training centers (third place of learning).
+After four years of vocation training, apprentices undertake an 'individual production project' in our company as part of the qualification procedure.

-There are two levels in the training program at the vocational schools (second place of learning) .
-Profile G has basic requirements, and Profile E has advanced requirements.
-The profile levels can change during vocational training if levels of achievement are unsatisfactory.
-The vocational subjects are: General Education, Mathematics, IT, Learning and Work Practices, Physics, Electrical and Eontrol Engineering, Technical English, Inter-professional Projects, Material and Manufacturing Technology, Drawing and Machine Technology, PE and Sports.
-After four years of vocational training, the vocational school assesses theoretical subjects through the qualification procedure.
+Training at the vocational schools (second place of learning) usually takes place over two weekdays.
+The vocational subjects are: General Education, Mathematics, IT, Learning and Work Practices, Physics, Interdisciplinary Projects, Technology.
+English, Material and Design & Technology, Electronics, Electrical Engineering, Automation, PE and Sports.
+After the fourth year of the apprenticeship, the vocational school assesses the theoretical subjects through the qualification procedure.